mceq-project/MCEq/docs/physics.rst

 of leptons (:math:`\mu,\ \nu_{\mu},\ \nu_e\ \text{and}\ \nu_{\tau}`) in the Earth's
 atmosphere.
-The calculation requires a spherical model of the Earth's atmosphere which on hand is based on its :mod:`MCEq.geometry` and on the other hand parameterizations or numerical models of the :mod:`MCEq.atmosphere`.
+The calculation requires a spherical model of the Earth's atmosphere which on hand is based on its :mod:`MCEq.geometry` and on the other hand parameterizations or numerical models of the :mod:`MCEq.density_profiles`.

 Alternatiely, this code could be used for calculations of the high energy hadron and lepton flux in astrophysical environments, where the gas density and the